facebook/TestSlide/docs/mock_callable/index.rst

 Python Unittest
 ^^^^^^^^^^^^^^^

-``testslide.TestCase`` is provided with of the shelf integration ready:
+``testslide.TestCase`` is provided with off the shelf integration ready:

 - Inherit your ``unittest.TestCase`` from it.
 - If you overload ``unittest.TestCase.setUp``, make **sure** to call ``super().setUp()`` before using ``mock_callable()``.